jay-m-dev/alzkb-site/README.md

 # Alzheimer's Knowledgebase (AlzKB) Site
 This repository contains the following components:

-- Website
-Website showing some general information about this project.
+- **Website**: site with some general information about this project.
 The source code for this website is found in the `app/` directory

-- Neo4j
-Neo4j is used to store the graph database for this Knowledgebase.
+- **Neo4j**: used to store the graph database for this Knowledgebase.

-- Nginx
-Nginx is used as a reverse proxy for the Website and the Neo4j Browser
+- **Nginx**: used as a reverse proxy for the Website and the Neo4j Browser

-- Configuration files
+- **Configuration files**
   - Docker Compose Files
     - The files in the `compose/` directory are `.yml` files which contain definitions for building a docker image.
     - To build and run these serives see the **Installation** section below.

-- Environmental Variables
+- **Environmental Variables**
-  - The configuration files in the `config/` directory contain environmental variables used by the different docker services.
+  - The files in the `config/` directory contain environmental variables used by the different docker services.
 You will find the following files:
     - **common.env**: contains variables which are shared among all services
     - **neo4j.env**: contains variables which are specific to the neo4j service
     - **nginx.env**: contains variables which are specific to the nginx service